Table of Contents

 Essay on the Saddest Day of my Life

-I did my papers well because all the expected questions were set in them.
-I was sure to get a good 1st division.
-I used to dream of prosperous good home life.
-A last, the result day came.
+I did my papers well because all the expected questions were in them.
+I was sure to get a good first division.
+I used to dream of a prosperous, good home life.
+Last but not least, the results day came.
 My roll number was not among the roll numbers of successful candidates.
 I could not believe it.
 I did not know what had happened.
-I checked the list of compartment and later on cases, but to no avail Alas !
+I checked the list of compartments and later on the cases, but to no avail Alas!
 I had failed.
-Perhaps my papers were changed, or there was some mistake in the entries of results.
+Perhaps my papers were changed, or there was some mistake in the entries of the results.
 I could pass only three subjects.
 I had been declared plucked in the remaining three subjects.

 My eyes were full of tears.
 Dark thoughts crowded my mind.
 I had lost everything.
 Speech left me.
-I fell senseless on the ground.
+I fell senseless to the ground.
 My face was pale like a ghost.
 Friends brought me home.
 My poor old mother was worried about me.
 My heart had broken.
-I could not dare appear in the examination again.
-Today, I am only a poor laborer living from had to moth.
-All dreams of a happy future evaporated on that day.
+I could not dare appear for the examination again.
+Today, I am only a poor laborer living from day to day.
+All dreams of a happy future evaporated that day.
 Was it not the unhappiest day of my life?
-Friends tell me comments:
+Friends tell me their comments: